Skip to Main Content

 image085

-In the image sequence in Fig. 32a, we see a titration tray of wells – approximately 4” x 5” in size.
+In the image sequence in Fig. 26a, we see a titration tray of wells – approximately 4” x 5” in size.
 The base of each 5mm wide and tall well has a laser-etched 2-D code, where the contents of each well is stored and identified by the data contained in each 2-D code.
 The inspection goal was to read the codes in each well base.
 Clearly, a higher magnification was necessary to resolve the small code details, and a 2×3 size code area was utilized to unambiguously illustrate the well’s response to different lighting geometries.

-The diffuse dome light, as advertised, delivers a very even contrast image, but does not actually highlight the codes against their backgrounds (Fig. 32e), and we can see, the flat diffuse dome lighting offers the most effective and robust solution (Fig. 32f), and unlike the diffuse dome, its geometry does not require mounting the light very close to the parts.
+The diffuse dome light, as advertised, delivers a very even contrast image, but does not actually highlight the codes against their backgrounds (Fig. 26e), and we can see, the flat diffuse dome lighting offers the most effective and robust solution (Fig. 26f), and unlike the diffuse dome, its geometry does not require mounting the light very close to the parts.
+Clearly, this example demonstrates why it’s often important to test a wide variety of geometries.
+The author was convinced before testing that the diffuse dome was the best solution, which turned out to not be the case!

-Flat Diffuse Lighting, a – Titration tray with wells (note each well bottom has a laser etched 2-D code), b – High-angle ring light, c – Coaxial light, d – Dark field ring light, e – Diffuse dome light, f – Flat diffuse light.
+Flat Diffuse Lighting, a – Titration tray with wells (note each well bottom has a laser etched 2-D code), b- High-angle ring light, c – Coaxial light, d – Dark field ring light, e – Diffuse dome light, f – Flat diffuse light.

 Dark Field Lighting

-Dark field lighting (Fig. 26) is perhaps the least well understood of all the techniques, although we do use these techniques in everyday life.
+Dark field lighting (Fig. 27) is perhaps the least well understood of all the techniques, although we do use these techniques in everyday life.
 For example, the use of automobile headlights relies on light incident at low angles on the road surface, reflecting from the small surface imperfections, and other objects.

 Bright Field vs. Dark Field